Tongue of the Fatman

-Tongue of the Fatman (or simply Fatman for the Japan release) is a 1989 fighting game developed by Activision and published by Sanritsu.
+Tongue of the Fatman (or simply Fatman for the Japan release) is a 1989 fighting game developed by Brian A. Rice, Inc. and published by Activision, originally released for MS-DOS and later ported to the Commodore 64 and Sega Genesis.

-The game is also renamed by the titles Mondu's Fight Palace on the Commodore 64, and Slaughter Sport in its Sega Genesis iteration.
+The game is also known as Mondu's Fight Palace on the Commodore 64, and Slaughter Sport in its Sega Genesis iteration.
 The working title for the game was 'Red Belt'.
+In single-player mode, the player selects from a roster of alien and fantastical races and progresses through a series of matches, ultimately facing the game's antagonist, Mondu the Fat.
+Matches incorporate an in-game economy allowing players to wager currency and purchase items between fights.
+A crowd-favor mechanic penalizes repeated use of the same attack, discouraging exploitative tactics.

+Tongue of the Fatman received positive reviews upon its original release, with Raze awarding the Genesis version 89% and the editors of Game Player's PC Strategy Guide naming it their 1989 "Best PC Arcade/Action Game".
+In retrospect, the game became noted largely for its unusual title and visual style, with both Game Revolution and CNET ranking it among the worst video game names ever, and PC Gamer listing it among the fifteen weirdest PC games of all time.

 Overview

 In single-player mode, players begin as any of the 3 races and must take on each of the 10 matches, facing off with each different race from left to right of the given list.
 Afterwards, they must fight the game's main antagonist: Mondu the Fat, the champion of the fight palace and the last obstacle of the game.

 In the Genesis port, single-player mode centers on the player beginning as Rex (or as another fighter through cheat codes) and must take on each of the 8 standard fighters (including their mutant clone) twice, with the second set being the more difficult palette swaps.